tlmontalto/printercatalog/README.md

 As far as major changes, I hope to one day have filament as just a subsection of the catalog, and expand it to log/track the rest of my electronics and maker equiptment.

 Some of the pages don't transfer well to Safari on iPhone, I think due to the bottom nav bar affecting the positioning of other objects.
 I would like to look into and solve that problem.

+I'd also like to add a filter, where I can sort by color or stock or brand.